ArdanaCLM/ardana-dev-tools/README.md

-This is a simple wrapper script that leverages the .astack_env file to setup the environment appropriately and then runs ansible-playbook command against the cloud, using the vagrant.py script found under ardana-dev-tools/ansible/hosts as the inventory file, so that ansible dynamically determines the appropriate inventory data for the running cloud from Vagrant, e.g.
+This is a simple wrapper script that leverages the .astack_env file to setup the environment appropriately and then runs ansible-playbook command against the cloud, e.g.

     % ./ardana-vagrant-ansible ../../ansible/cloud-setup.yml